Islamophobia in the British Conservative Party: Boris Johnson

-European level
+Rejecting motion of censure against Viktor Orban (2018)

-The Muslim Council of Britain said the Conservative Party was giving "bigotry a free pass" and viewing the rights of minorities, including Muslims, as "expendable as support is sought for the government's Brexit position" following the Conservative MEPs supporting the Hungarian leader, Viktor Orbán, against a motion to censure him in the European Parliament.
+In 2018, following Conservative MEPs support of the Hungarian leader Viktor Orbán against a motion to censure him in the European Parliament, the Muslim Council of Britain said the Conservative Party was giving "bigotry a free pass" and viewing the rights of minorities, including Muslims, as "expendable as support is sought for the government's Brexit position".
 Conservative sources told The Independent that the opposition to the vote was to gain "brownie points" from Orban's regime to make him more amenable to a post-Brexit trade deal.
 The Conservatives were the only governing conservative party in western Europe to vote against the censure.

 The Board of Deputies of British Jews accused the Conservative government of defending Hungary's "appalling track record" of "vivid antisemitism" and Islamophobia, saying: "we are very alarmed by the messages at the heart of Orban's election campaign, including his comments about 'Muslim invaders', calling migrants poison, and the vivid antisemitism in the relentless campaign against Jewish philanthropist George Soros".
 Only one Conservative MEP voted in favour of the motion (Baroness Mobarik), with two abstentions (Charles Tannock and Sajjad Karim).

+Appointment of Roger Scruton (2018)

+In 2018, the government announced conservative philosopher Roger Scruton to be its housing adviser.
+Scruton described Islamophobia as a "propaganda word" in his 2017 book Conservatism: Ideas in Profile, saying "There has been in official circles a deliberate silencing of discussion, a refusal to describe things by their proper names, and the adoption of the propaganda word 'Islamophobia' to create a wholly imaginary enemy."
+The government issued a statement in support of the professor and denied all accusations of Islamophobia.

+In April 2019 the government announced Scruton had been dismissed from this role, after an interview was released where he stated that Islamophobia was "invented by the Muslim Brotherhood in order to stop discussion of a major issue", as well as further comments relating to George Soros that the government described as "unacceptable".
+Scruton's colleague Douglas Murray obtained a full recording of the interview, which suggested that the article had omitted relevant context.
+Two months later, the New Statesman officially apologised and Scruton was re-appointed as co-chair of the commission.